 What is the best food for cats with diabetes?

 The best cat food for diabetic cats is a species-appropriate diet focused on animal ingredients with minimal carbohydrate content to help control blood sugar.
+High-moisture cat food is recommended to combat the increased thirst many diabetic cats develop and to help minimize the risk of urinary tract issues.

 Is grain-free dry cat food good for diabetic cats?

-Grain-free diets aren’t necessarily low-carb — many contain significant amounts of starchy vegetables and legumes.
+Grain-free diets aren’t necessarily low-carb—many contain significant amounts of starchy vegetables and legumes.
 A grain-free cat food may be appropriate for a diabetic cat if it contains less than 10% carbohydrate measured as dry matter.

 Note: The values in our nutrient charts are automatically calculated based on the guaranteed analysis and may not represent typical nutrient values.
 This may lead to discrepancies between the charts and the values mentioned in the body of the review.